 So, our acquiring the values for the ratios of the sectoral areas generated by Ceres' motion, does not in itself lead to the desired orbital determination; but, in the context of the whole complex of relationships, we have closed in on our target by at least one "dimensionality."

-Accordingly, return once more to the relationship of the intermediate position of Ceres $(P_2)$ , to the outside positions $(P_1 \text{ and } P_3)$ .
+Accordingly, return once more to the relationship of the intermediate position of Ceres (P_2) , to the outside positions $(P_1 \text{ and } P_3)$.
 Introduce a new tactic, as follows.
-FIGURE 10.2.
-The famous "parallelogram law" for combination of displacements OA and OB, assumes that the result of the combination does not depend on the order in which the displacements are carried out-i.e., that C and D coincide.
-Gauss considered that this might only be approximately true, and that the parallelogram law might break down when the displacements are very large.

 The Harmonic Ordering of Action in Space